 - Inter Quartile Range (values between 25 and 75 percentile of a list of numbers)

-In python, pandas library provides a method called ‘describe’, which provides descriptive information about the data frame.
-We also use other libraries like stats model or can develop our code as per use case.
+In python, the panda’s library provides a method called ‘describe,’ which includes descriptive information about the data frame.
+We can also use other libraries like the stats model or develop our code per the use case.

 2. Exploratory Data Analysis

-- Uni variate analysis (exploring characteristic of a single variable)
+- Uni variate analysis (exploring characteristics of a single variable)

 - Multivariate analysis (comparative analysis of multiple variables, if we compare the correlation of two variables, it is called bivariate analysis)

-In the visual way of data analysis, we use various kinds of plots and graphs for analyzing data.
-To analyze a single variable (univariate analysis) we can use a bar plot, histograms, box plot with whisker, violin plot, etc. For multivariate analysis, we use the scatter plot, contour plots, multi-dimensional plots, etc.
+In the visual way of data analysis, we use various plots and graphs to analyze data.
+To explore a single variable (univariate analysis), we can use a bar plot, histograms, box plot with whisker, violin plot, etc. For multivariate analysis, we use scatter plots, contour plots, multi-dimensional plots, etc.

 - Exploratory data analysis gives a visual way to describe the data, which helps to identify the characteristics of the data more clearly.

 - It helps us to identify which features are more important.
-This is particularly useful when we deal with high dimensional data. (i.e methods like PCA and t-SNE helps in dimensionality reduction).
+This is particularly useful when we deal with high-dimensional data. (i.e., methods like PCA and t-SNE help in dimensionality reduction).

 - It is an effective way to explain the incurred result to executives and non-technical stack holders.

 In python, there are many libraries to perform exploratory data analysis.
-Matplotlib, Seaborn, Plotly, Bokeh, etc. are the most popular among these.
+Matplotlib, Seaborn, Plotly, Bokeh, etc., are the most popular.

 3. Predictive Analysis

 What happens if we know the mistakes we will make in the future in advance?
-We will try to avoid those right?
+Will we try to avoid those?
 Predictive analysis is nothing but the most scientific way to predict future outcomes by analyzing historical events.
 The heart of data science is based on predictive analysis.
 Predictive analysis helps us to answer the following questions: ‘Can we predict if a buyer will purchase a specific product or not?’
 Or ‘Can we estimate the total cost an Insurer has to pay for the claims?
-‘Or ‘Can we estimate the amount of rainfall in upcoming monsoon?’
+‘Or ‘Can we estimate the amount of rainfall in the upcoming monsoon?’

-Predictive analysis helps us to give the approximated or most likely outcome of the important questions that then results in massive scaled business and socio-economical changes.
+Predictive analysis helps us give the approximated or most likely outcome of the critical questions that result in massive scaled business and socio-economical changes.
 Machine learning models are developed based on historical data to predict the outcome of similar unseen future events.

 4. Inferential Analysis

-Inferential analysis is the literature of data science, while we predict the referential outcome for multiple sectors.
-For example, deriving the consumer price index or per capita income.
+The inferential analysis is the data science literature, while we predict the referential outcome for multiple sectors.
+For example, we derive the consumer price index or per capita income.
 It is not feasible to reach each consumer one by one and calculate.
-Instead of this we scientifically take samples from the population and by the help of statistical analysis, we derive the index.
+Instead, we scientifically take samples from the population, and with the help of statistical analysis, we derive the index.

 In this article, we have discussed the various methodologies of data analysis.
-Do we need to use all of these methods or we can use any of them?
+Do we need to use all these methods, or can we use any of them?
 Well, now it is based on the use case and domain of the application.
 But in most cases, we will start with descriptive and exploratory data analysis and develop predictive models to predict future outcomes.